If you are looking for some of the best day trips from Rome, Italy, don’t worry! You’ve come to the right place!

 Warning, however, you can only access this village from a pedestrian bridge, and a ticket is required from the nearby ticket office in the heart of Bagnoregio village.

-From the Romanesque San Donato Church that sits in the main square, to the nearby Geological and Landslides museum, this tiny village is often referred to as a jewel on the hill.
+From the Romanesque San Donato Church that sits in the main square, to the nearby Geological and Landslides Museum, this tiny village is often referred to as a jewel on the hill.

-Cortona is the main cultural and artistic center of the Val di Chiana, giving it a rich history and art lifestyle that you don’t want to miss!
+Cortona is the main cultural and artistic center of the Val di Chiana, giving it a rich history and art lifestyle you don’t want to miss!
 It is a lovely town with so much to offer.

-There are also a variety of parks in this town, such as the Archelolgical park that has multiple sites like the city’s fortifications and a walkway to scenic spots such as Villa Bramasole and Santa Margherita Cortona.
+There are also a variety of parks in this town, such as the Archeological Park which has multiple sites like the city’s fortifications and a walkway to scenic spots such as Villa Bramasole and Santa Margherita Cortona.

-Book Here: Cortona and Arezzo Full Day Tour From Rome
+Book Here: Cortona and Arezzo: Full-Day Tour from Rome

-Marmore falls is divided into three sections, with the top section being the tallest at 83 miles long.
-All three sections are immersed in a natural scenery of nearby forests and trees, making it a beautiful site to visit!
+Marmore Falls is divided into three sections, with the top section being the tallest at 83 miles long.
+All three sections are immersed in the natural scenery of nearby forests and trees, making it a beautiful site to visit!

 Rome Day Trips Over 2 Hours